ser-huncho/test-9/README.md

 - **External Source 2:** Normalized score from external data source
 - **External Source 3:** Normalized score from external data source

-Those variables were the result of the Random Forest features importance using 'SelectFromModel' method.
+Those variables were the result of the Random Forest features importance using 'SelectFromModel' method and the model for deployment used Logistic Regression for the lighter model.
+Code for deployment can be accessed in [this folder](https://github.com/wandalistathea/analisis_sentimen_tokopedia/tree/main/Deployment).

 ## Conclusions
 The F1-score of the Logistic Regression was **65.88%** and the Random Forest Classifier was **66.48%**.